openearth/coclicodata/README.md

 - **tests**: Contains test scripts to ensure code quality and functionality.

+- `.pre-commit-config.yaml`: Hooks that will be run when making a commit.
 - `metadata_template.json`: Template file for a STAC collection from a dataset.

 ## Metadata